noraracht/CONSULT/README.md

 <!--Change to the CONSULT working directory and run the scripts below. -->
  ### Database construction
-To construct standard reference database, you can use the following command:
+To construct standard reference database, go to the place where software was built and use the following command:
 ```
  ./main_map -i $INPUT_FASTA_FILE -o $DBNAME
 ```